syncfusion-content/xamarin-docs/Xamarin/TreeView/Expand-collapse.md

 ---
 layout: post
 title: Expand and Collapse | TreeView for Xamarin.Forms | Syncfusion
 description: Describes expanding and collapsing treeview nodes in xamarin.forms.
-And also explains about events associated with expanding and collapsing, programmatically expand and collapse.
+And also explains about events associated with expanding and collapsing.
 platform: xamarin
 control: SfTreeView
 documentation: ug